knol3j/hashnhedge/site/content/posts/2025/01/crypto-twitter-sociology.md

 ### Phase 1: The Setup
 Someone with significant following makes a bold prediction or controversial statement.
 Could be price targets, regulatory outcomes, or technical analysis.
 Specifics matter less than confidence.

-**Critical element:** The prediction must be specific enough to be wrong but vague enough to allow wiggle room later.
+**Critical element: "** The prediction must be specific enough to be wrong but vague enough to allow wiggle room later."

 ### Phase 2: The Pile-On
 Followers amplify.
 Critics attack.
 Quote tweets multiply faster than COVID variants.
 Everyone has an opinion about someone else's opinion about an opinion.

-**The beautiful chaos:** Most participants don't understand the original topic but have strong feelings about it anyway.
+**The beautiful chaos: "** Most participants don't understand the original topic but have strong feelings about it anyway."

 ### Phase 3: The Reality Check
 Markets don't care about Twitter threads.
 Predictions fail.
 Technical analysis meets mathematical reality.
 The influencer is wrong in spectacular, public fashion.